Web-Developer-Rakib/fragrance-wms-client-side/README.md

 ## Description

-This is a ware house management system (WMS) app.
-With the help of this app, you can add, manage, update product quantity and delete products.
+This is a ware house management system (WMS) web app.
+With the help of this web app, you can add, manage, update product quantity and delete products.

 ## Technologies of this app